-“The Bargain: Paintings by Dana DeKalb and Jane Fisher”
+In This Kingdom by the Sea: Paintings by Dana DeKalb and Jane Fisher

-For more information about Jane, please visit her website.
+For more information about Jane Fisher, please visit her website.